MewsSystems/developers/jobs/Backend/Task/Michael Reagan Submission Notes.md

 # Michael Reagan's submission for the .NET Backend Developer task

-In order to run the solution you will need to run the "Update-Database" command against the ExchangeRateUpdater.Infrastructure project and have a local instance of MSSQL installed.
+> In order to run the solution you will need to run the "Update-Database" command against the ExchangeRateUpdater.Infrastructure project and have a local instance of MSSQL installed.
+Also will need to set WebAPI project as Startup Project

 This solution is my submission to the implementation of the ExchangeRateProvider built upon a Clean Architecture pattern.